-The Russia Investigations: Trump Reportedly Wanted To Fire Mueller, D.C.
+The Russia Investigations: Trump Reportedly Wanted To Fire Mueller; D.C.
 Dumbstruck

 Meaning what?
 For all the talk on TV and online, will any of these documents ever see the light of day?
 This could be one way to tell:

-Next week, President Trump is scheduled to give his first State of the Union address.
+Next week, Trump is scheduled to give his first State of the Union address.
 That will start to consume oxygen starting Monday evening, then all day Tuesday, and then the windstorm will start to fade on Wednesday evening.
 Trump may take a trip somewhere in the country to start to build support for the proposals he'll unveil.

 If memo madness is still taking place after all of that, it could indicate whether peak memo has come or gone.